HedvigS/personal-cookbook/R/cldf_for_dummies.md

 the file doesn’t have any meta-data specified and just conforms to all the default settings.
 You can’t tell by a json that it’s a CLDF-dataset because there isn’t one.
 This type of CLDF-data set is rare, and will not be dealt with further here.
-Please insert a “except for the metadata-free-conforming CLDF-data sets” mentally in the paragraphs below.

 ### Types of CLDF-datasets

 There are five types of CLDF-datasets.
 They are also known as “modules”.